Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Miami Heat in the NBA Playoffs on Friday, at 8:30 PM ET.
+Aaron Gordon will hope to make a difference for the Denver Nuggets at 8:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article, we look at Gordon's available prop bets, providing stats to help you figure out the best wagers to make.
+Let's look at Gordon's prop bets, and some stats and trends to help you select good wagers.

 Aaron Gordon Prop Bets vs. the Heat